cygnosic/R_X-Dumper/README.md

 # R_X-Dumper
 Program to dump READ-EXECUTE region of a mapped PID.
 Usage: R_X-Dumper &lt;PID>
-The dump gets written in mydump.dmp.
+The dump gets written to mydump.dmp.
+Tested on Linux x86_64